kanchanchy/kanchanchy.github.io/_pages/teaching.md

 Teaching Associate
 ======
-I served as a TA for the following courses at Arizona State University:
+Kanchan served as a TA for the following courses at Arizona State University:

 Distributed Database Systems (CSE 512): Fall 2021, Spring 2021, Fall 2020, Spring 2020
 ------